-The Computer Engineering program is new beginning Fall 2019 and will replace the Computer Engineering Option under Electrical Engineering.
-This program will give students a broad knowledge of the software and hardware components of modern computing systems, detailed computer-systems design, and the role of computer systems in various engineering disciplines.
+The Computer Engineering program is new beginning Fall 2019 and replaces the Computer Engineering Option under Electrical Engineering.
+This program gives students a broad knowledge of the software and hardware components of modern computing systems, detailed computer-systems design, and the role of computer systems in various engineering disciplines.
 Students completing the program will be prepared for a computer-oriented engineering career with emphasis on design and applications of embedded computing systems.

 Program Educational Objectives and Student Outcomes